LibreShark/sharkdumps/n64/manuals/n64_gameshark_pro_v3.10_manual.md

 10999 McCormick Road         <br>
 Hunt Valley, Maryland, 21031

-©1999 InterAct Accessories, Inc. InterAct and GameShark Pro are trademarks of STD Manufacturing LTD. GameShark codes ©1996-1999 interAct Accessories, Inc. and/or its suppliers.
+©1999 InterAct Accessories, Inc. InterAct and GameShark Pro are trademarks of STD Manufacturing LTD. GameShark codes ©1996-1999 InterAct Accessories, Inc. and/or its suppliers.
 Midway and Mortal Kombat are trademarks of Midway Games, Inc. Battle Tanx is a trademark of the 3DO Company.
 Turok: Dinosaur Hunter is a trademark of Acclaim Entertainment.
 Nintendo 64, N64, and the Legend of Zelda are trademarks of Nintendo of America Inc. GameShark Pro is not sponsored, endorsed or approved by Nintendo.

 ![InterAct logo](./images/interact-logo-v3-200x54.png)